scperkins/EJEHardenberg.github.io/public/writing/political/speech.md

-There's a lot more to cover here besides just Torts, such as public employee speech, student speech, government speech, dealings with national security, and even in patent law.
+There's a lot more to cover here besides just Torts, such as public employee speech, student speech, government speech, dealings with national security, and even your voice in patent law.
 But I'm really more focused on the internet culture around free speech than this.
 And while obviously these things are related, I don't want to go to far down the legal rabbit whole.
 So let's get back to the topic we started with armed